nayon117/chef-vibes-client/README.md

    npm run dev
    ```

-5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see chef-Note in action!
+5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see chef-Vibes in action!

 ## Contributing